One of the major things I have always concentrated on in all my businesses is creating systems.

 In this article I want to take you on a bird’s-eye view of this vital part of your business success and the four major types of systems you’ll need to build within your business.

 The most valuable business systems are those which are replicable.
 If your business relies on a genius or superstar talent at the center of it, then it’s difficult or impossible to replicate.

-That’s one of the reasons inventor Warren Buffet only invests in “boring businesses” – ones he can understand, that deliver a staple product, that have solid management and generate a lot of cash – how boring!
+That’s one of the reasons inventor Warren Buffett only invests in “boring businesses” – ones he can understand, that deliver a staple product, that have solid management and generate a lot of cash – how boring!

 Among his portfolio you won’t see any high-risk technology startups, highly speculative biotech companies or concepts you can’t understand.
 These often rely on one or two superstars that would kill the company should they leave.
 Instead you’ll see solid businesses that have systems which deliver excellent products consistently over a long period of time.

 Just look at McDonalds – a highly successful multibillion-dollar business run by pimply teenagers who can’t be trusted to make their beds.
 This is business systems at work.

 Once you have a business system that is replicable, people will want to pay you large sums of money for it.
 This will come in many forms but the most common are:

 - Customers wanting to do business with you because you deliver consistent results